-Historic Decorative Materials, a division of Pavé Tile, Wood & Stone, Inc. is an e-commerce site that supplies reclaimed and aged French and Belgian tile, brick, stone and wood flooring to the fine home building market.
+Historic Decorative Materials, a division of Pavé Tile, Wood & Stone, Inc. is an e-commerce site that supplies reclaimed and aged French, Belgian and Italian tile, brick, stone, wood and terra cotta flooring to the fine home building market.
 After 20 years in business, co-owner François Micallef born and raised in the South of France, holds court with some of the best reclaimed material suppliers in Europe.
-From French limestone and Belgian Bluestone pavers to French oak wide-plank flooring in solid and engineered planks, as well as reclaimed Belgian veneer bricks and French reclaimed terra cotta tiles - architects and designers choose these formidable surfaces for their exceptional building and renovation projects.
+From French limestone and Belgian Bluestone pavers to French oak wide-plank flooring in solid and planks, as well as reclaimed Belgian veneer bricks and French reclaimed terra cotta tiles - architects and designers choose these formidable surfaces for their exceptional building and renovation projects.

 The Kings of France 18th Century French Oak Floors are extraordinary.
 The colors of these aged French oak planks are not created by applying stains or oils.
 Highly skilled wood craftsmen perform an aging oxidation process onto each plank that works within the tannin of the oak.
 This changes the composition of the wood fibers where color is created authentically, as if they turned back time.
 The resulting French oak floors appear as if they have been salvaged from an 18th Century Château or French farmhouse.
 From videos of each color or viewing a gallery of installations, Historic Decorative Materials wants you to understand just how magnificent these aged French oak floors really are.